1. By what primary school age should I enroll my child in a mainstream school?

 By around 3 years of age, children begin to purposefully draw images.
-3 year old writing skills are an important milestone in thinking skills because it means that the child understands that lines on paper can be a symbol of something else, like a house, a cat, or a person.
+3-year-old writing skills are an important milestone in thinking skills because it means that the child understands that lines on paper can be a symbol of something else, like a house, a cat, or a person.
 At this stage, children also begin to understand the difference between pictures and writing.
 So you may see the child draw a picture and then scribble some “words” underneath to describe what he has drawn or to tell a story.

 At KLAY, we see writing skills for children developing when they start ascribing meaning to their sketches.
-By 3.5 years, there is more stress on formation of the letters and associating the sound to the letter.
+By 3.5 years, there is more stress on the formation of the letters and associating the sound to the letter.
 By 5 years, they are ready to write simple words, phrases and even short sentences.

-What do I need to do from my end to ensure my child is ready for a mainstream school?
+11. What do I need to do from my end to ensure my child is ready for a mainstream school?

 Mainstream schools will address the academic needs of children.
-So making your child big-school ready should therefore focus mainly on social and emotional skills.
+So making your child big-school ready should, therefore, focus mainly on social and emotional skills.
 Developing confidence and independence is equally important.
-So some of the things parents can do is ensure that your child is exposed to a social setting, maybe at playtime or play dates.
-Encourage independence by letting them clothe themselves, put on their footwear on their own, clean up after play etc. Play games with your little one – simple games like snakes and ladders, Pictionary, I spy etc. These are great opportunities for practicing turn-taking, sharing, waiting and learning to cope with not winning!
+So some of the things parents can do are ensure that your child is exposed to a social setting, maybe at playtime or playdates.
+Encourage independence by letting them clothe themselves, put on their footwear on their own, clean up after play etc. Play games with your little one – simple games like snakes and ladders, Pictionary, I spy etc. These are great opportunities for practising turn-taking, sharing, waiting and learning to cope with not winning!

-What kind of a routine should I try to inculcate before my child goes to a mainstream school?
+12. What kind of a routine should I try to inculcate before my child goes to a mainstream school?

-Children thrive on routine and getting them ready for school would mean bringing in more discipline into their routine with respect to meal time and nap times.
-Ensure though that the meal time and nap time is consistent and adheres to the schedule.
+Children thrive on routine and getting them ready for school would mean bringing in more discipline into their routine with respect to mealtime and nap times.
+Ensure though that the mealtime and nap time is consistent and adheres to the schedule.
 Using the toilet should also become a matter of routine.
 Encourage conversations, encourage your child to attempt tasks independently and prepare her/him for the new environment by describing what to expect, the people she would meet etc.

-How to find a good school for my child?
+13. How to find a good school for my child?

 Each parent has a set of expectations from school and they are different for different parents.
 So if you are wondering how to choose a school for your child, first decide on what you expect from the school.
 Visit schools that you have shortlisted.
 Consider the daily routine at school, travel time, school fees, transport, meal plan, co-curricular and extracurricular activities offered, availability of outdoor space etc. Talk to parents who have their children already enrolled in the school.
-Before you visit the school, prepare your list of questions that you want answered by the school.
+Before you visit the school, prepare your list of questions that you want to be answered by the school.